kalekundert/wellmap/docs/basic_usage_python.rst

 Automatic merge
 ---------------
 While it's good to understand how the labels are merged with the data, it's better to let :mod:`wellmap` perform the merge for you.
-Not only is this approach less code, it also handles some tricky corner cases behind the scenes, e.g. layouts with multiple data files.
+Not only is this more succinct, it also handles some tricky corner cases behind the scenes, e.g.
+layouts with multiple data files.

 To load *and* merge the data using :func:`wellmap.load`, you need to provide the following arguments:

 - **data_loader**: A function that accepts a path to a file and returns a :class:`pandas.DataFrame` containing the data from that file.
-As discussed above, the CSV file in this example is conveniently formatted so that we can simply use :func:`pandas.read_csv`.
-More often, you would have to write your own **data_loader** function.
+Note that the function we wrote in the previous section fulfills these requirements.
+If the raw data are tidy to begin with, it is often possible to directly use :func:`pandas.read_csv` or similar for this argument.

 - **merge_cols**: An indication of which columns to merge.
 In the snippet below, ``True`` means to use any columns that are shared between the two data frames (e.g. that have the same name).
 You can also use a dictionary to be more explicit about which columns to merge on.

 Here we also provide the **path_guess** argument, which specifies that the